 Seb Daniel explores the challenges of accessing cervical screening as a trans man – and how practice nurses can help.

 I went for my first cervical screening at almost 28 which I know is late.
 I was invited a few years before, but I’ve always had a lot of anxiety around the test and the process of it so I avoided going.
-I am trans-masculine and non-binary, so the gender identity aspect has caused me a lot of stress and It’s only been recently that I’ve felt ready to go; I wish I had done it much sooner.
+I am trans-masculine and non-binary, so the gender identity aspect has caused me a lot of stress and it’s only been recently that I’ve felt ready to attend cervical screening; I wish I had done it much sooner.

 Unlike some trans people, I haven’t changed my gender with my GP.
 Changing your gender marker can cause complications.
 I have heard of trans individuals missing their invitations for certain procedures or not receiving the correct care for their bodies.
 Keeping my gender marker as female has meant that I still received my cervical screening invite through the post.
 Although changing my gender marker to Male would feel more affirming, it would also cause me to worry that I would then be treated medically incorrectly or miss out on important correspondence.
 Not everyone feels the same way about this and many trans individuals change their gender marker without any negative repercussions.
 For me, it’s more important right now that I am able to change my name.

 The information leaflet that came through with my screening invite was relatively inclusive which surprised me but it was very clinical and not very warm.
 For those of us with huge concerns around an invasive procedure, it would have been comforting to have had more inviting language used.
 In contrast to this, I feel lucky in that the nurse who did my test was amazing.
 She explained everything including potential outcomes and results in a much friendlier and more accessible way.